 Example: /add_student_to_class id/A0123456X module/CS2103T tutorial/T09

 Step 1.
-The user executes /add_student_to_class id/A01234567X module/CS2103T tutorial/T09
+The user executes /add_student_to_class id/A01234567X module/CS2103T tutorial/T09 command to add the particular student with id A01234567X to the module CS2103T and tutorial class T09.

 Important Note: The tutorial class and module code must be specified.
 To determine the target student, only one prefix should used per command.
 If there are multiple prefixes, the target priority is as follows: By Index -> By Student ID -> By Email